 The other night I co-hosted a free PowerScore online seminar on the basics of the law school admissions process.
 This seminar, known as Admissions 101, covers each step of applying to law school, and it discusses how to approach the application process and what the law schools are seeking from you as an applicant.
-During this seminar I spent a lot of time answering questions about two things in particular: letters of recommendation (LOR) and the personal statement.
-Due to the large number of LOR questions, I'm going to do a special seminar on just the letters of rec on December 6th at 8 PM Eastern / 5 PM Pacific.
-If you want to know more about how to get the best LORs possible, come join me (sign up here)!
-And, we'll also look at some past examples of real letters (both good and bad) sent in by former students of mine—trust me, that's always entertaining!
+During this seminar I spend a lot of time answering questions about two things in particular: letters of recommendation (LOR) and the personal statement.
+Due to the large number of LOR questions, I later did a special seminar on just the letters of rec, which is now available here.
+If you want to know more about how to get the best LORs possible, check that out.
+We look at some past examples of real letters (both good and bad) sent in by former students of mine—and that is entertaining!

 Most dangerously, this type of language can appear all over an application: in the personal statement, in addenda and optional essays, in letters of rec, in a résumé, and in letters of continuing interest and other communications directly with the admissions office.
 So, it can appear almost anywhere, but to avoid it we first need to know what it looks like.